najim2004/artistryavenue-client/README.md

 - **SweetAlert**: A beautiful, responsive, customizable replacement for JavaScript's alert.
 - **react-icons**: A comprehensive library of icons for React applications.
 - **Firebase**: A powerful platform for building mobile and web applications.
+- **react-lottie**: A library for adding Lottie animations to React projects.
+- **react-simple-typewriter**: A simple typewriter effect for React.
+- **react-helmet-async**: A wrapper for asynchronous helmet usage in React.
+- **react-hook-form**: Performant, flexible and extensible forms with easy-to-use validation.
+- **react-fast-marquee**: A lightweight, fast marquee component for React.

 ## Live Link

 [Artistry Avenue](https://artistry-avenue.web.app/)

+## Description

+Artistry Avenue aims to provide a seamless platform for artists and art enthusiasts to connect.
+Whether you're an artist looking to showcase your work or a collector searching for the perfect piece, Artistry Avenue has you covered.
+With a user-friendly interface, secure registration and login system, and a wide range of features including posting, updating, and deleting paintings, Artistry Avenue is your go-to destination for all things art.

 ## Getting Started